The Bukhman International Booker Prize is awarded annually for a single book, translated into English and published in the UK or Ireland

 In 2015, after the rules of the original Booker Prize expanded to allow writers of any nationality to enter – as long as their books were written in English and published in the UK – the International Prize evolved to become the mirror image of the English-language prize.
 Since then it has been awarded annually for a single book, written in another language and translated into English.

-This prize aims to encourage more reading of quality fiction from all over the world, and has already had an impact on those statistics in the UK.
-The vital work of translators is celebrated, with the £50,000 prize money divided equally between the author and translator.
+This prize aims to encourage more reading of quality fiction from all over the world, and has already had an impact on those statistics in the UK, with sales of translated fiction up 31 per cent over the last decade.
+The vital work of translators is celebrated each year, with the prize money – which increased from £50,000 to £100,000 for the 2027 prize thanks to the support of Bukhman Philanthropies – divided equally between the author and translator.
 Each shortlisted author and translator also receives £2,500.

 Novels and collections of short stories are both eligible.